tripal/tripal/docs/user_guide/example_genomics/func_annots/blast.rst

 .. image:: blast5.png

-Notice, that when viewing the results, the SwissProt maches are links.
+Notice, that when viewing the results, the SwissProt matches are links.
 When clicked they redirect the user to the SwissProt website where users can find more information about that protein.

 .. image:: blast6.png